bm2-lab/PerturBase/README.md

 We present a streamlined analysis workflow and provide demo data to help users better understand our analysis methods and specific commands.

-**Please ensure that this GitHub repository is fully cloned to your local machine.**
+**Please ensure this GitHub repository is fully cloned to your local machine.**

 ### Demo Data